piepdx/pie-cookbook/drafts/working-draft-tactical.md

 Perhaps the highlight of all Family Dinners — and a nod to how valuable they were — was when Founders who were on the road would take time to call into Family Dinner.
 (Orchestrate was especially good at this.)
 If they were on video conference, we would make sure that everyone got face time with the founder calling in.

+Following the first Family Dinner…

+I know, it was awkward right?
+Don't worry. it will get better.
+I promise.

-Following the first Family Dinner (I know, it was awkward right?), you'll start to get into the cadence.
+… you'll start to get into the cadence.
 Let's take a look at what that might look like.

 ## Typical week in PIE
 We often get asked, "What's a typical week like in your accelerator?"
 And while the term "typical week" is an oxymoron for PIE, there are some things that occur with enough regularity — and provide enough structure for participants — that we can describe them.

 So here's an imperfect look at a typical week at PIE: